 Be diligent about changing the oil and filter at recommended intervals.
 Dirty oil can be even more problematic in cold operating conditions.

 Have the battery and charging system checked for optimum performance.
-Cold weather is hard on batteries.
+Cold weather makes engines harder to turn, which puts more strain on batteries.

 Clean, flush and put new antifreeze in the cooling system.
 As a general rule of thumb, this should be done every two years.

 Make sure heaters, defrosters and wipers work properly.
-Consider winter wiper blades and use cold weather washer fluid.
+Use cold weather washer fluid.
 As a general rule, wiper blades should be replaced every six months.